-Black Churches play pivotal role to community during pandemic
+Black churches play pivotal role to community during pandemic

-ST. LOUIS – The Black Church has been essential to the survival of the African American Community in this deadly Covid pandemic that’s hit the Black community hard.
+ST. LOUIS – Churches have been essential to the survival of the African-American community in this deadly COVID pandemic that’s hit minorities particularly hard.

-It was one of the only institutions in the community positioned and trusted enough to address mind, body, and soul.
+The Black church was one of the only institutions positioned and trusted enough to address mind, body, and soul.

 “We already had a relationship and you really can’t speak to people on a soul level without having a relationship,” said Pastor Charles Norris, President of the St. Louis Metropolitan Clergy Coalition.